ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

 }
 ```

 In subproof 2, we know we need to end with a contradiction.
-The only statements we have to work with are `¬(¬p ∨ ¬q)` and `¬p`.
+The only propositions we have to work with are `¬(¬p ∨ ¬q)` and `¬p`.
 But if we use `∨i1` with `¬p`, then we could have `¬p ∨ ¬q` -- and then we could claim a contradiction ¬ We complete the proof as shown (using the same strategy to prove `q`):

 ```text
 ¬(¬p ∨ ¬q) ⊢ p ∧ q